event-driven-io/emmett/README.md

 **This project aims to deliver an opinionated event store based on my experience working on [Marten](martendb.io/) and [EventStoreDB](https://developers.eventstore.com/).**

+Check my inspirations and what I'm up to in [Reference materials](./ReferenceMaterials.md).

 ## FAQ

 ### **Is it production-ready?**